 The District of Connecticut’s Civil Pro Bono Panel is governed by Local Rule 83.10.
-(Please see the local rules for more information)

-Pursuant to that rule, the court maintains a list/wheel of attorneys who have agreed to participate in the court's Pro Bono program.
-An attorney from the Panel may be appointed as pro bono counsel for an indigent pro se litigant in a civil case when a judge determines that the appointment of counsel is warranted.
 Please be aware that appointments of counsel in petitions for a writ of habeas corpus pursuant to 28 U.S.C. §§ 2254 and 2241, motions seeking to set aside or vacate a sentence pursuant to 28 U.S.C. § 2255 and all criminal matters are made from the court’s Criminal Justice Act panel.

 Reminder: Under the Court's new Local Rule 83.10, which was recently approved by the Second Circuit Judicial Council, appointments of counsel in civil pro bono cases will be made automatically and electronically whenever the presiding judge enters an order approving the appointment of pro bono counsel for an unrepresented litigant.
 Newly appointed counsel will receive an email providing notice of the appointment.
 Please see the new rule for details.